Trout Fishing

 compass and the appropriate Ordnance Survey map.
 The most useful of the

 have given the relevant O.S.
 Map number.
-I would also recommend
+For a

 |